dubaisolve/oracle_push_ETL_merge_onsite/README.md

 4. **Log Management**: Generate logs for exported data.

 ## Demo
-[Demo Video Link]((https://youtu.be/5AJbZExEN50)) - Video demonstration of the setup and execution. -
+[Demo Video Link] - https://youtu.be/5AJbZExEN50  - Video demonstration of the setup and execution. -

 ## Code Snippet
 ```sql